mgaut72/phiMessage/protocol.md

    * Encrypt k with RSA  = rsa(k)
    * Sign SHA-1(aes(m)) with ECDSA
    * Sign SHA-1(rsa(k)) with ECDSA
-3. POST /messages with all ciphertexts
+3. emit to the namespace `/messages` with the event called `message`

 ```javascript
 {